sharovik/devbot/documentation/available-features.md

 # Available internal features
-Here you can see the list potential useful features of the framework, which can be useful during your custom event build.
+Here you can see the list potential useful features of the project, which can be useful during your custom events build.

 ## Table of contents
 - [BitBucket API client](#bitbucket-api-client)